 MINI RETREATS (“QUIET DAYS”) - Mini Retreats are opportunities to delve more deeply into a Biblical text or theme of the season.
 Because people have different ways of learning, we enter the story via learning, Ignatian meditation, quiet time with questions for reflection, poetry, Q&A/discussion, and an art meditation.
 We end with a festive luncheon.
 Scheduled in advance, on Saturdays, 9:30 am – 1:30 pm.
 Location alternates between Atonement and All Saints’ Episcopal Church, Leonia.
 Sugg. donation: $10, retreat and lunch.

 Designed for visitors, seekers, newcomers — and lifetime learners.
 You’re invited for light refreshments, faith sharing, learning and conversation!
 Supper at 7:15, DVD/Discussion 7:45 – 8:30 p.m.
 Come to all the sessions, or to the ones that most interest you.
 Especially recommended for those interested in learning more about Christianity and the Episcopal Church, but open to everyone!

-Our next Discovery Night will be held on Tuesday, May 9, 2017 at 7:15 p.m.: Casual supper.
-At 7:45 p.m.: Continuing a series, “‘God Helps Those Who Help Themselves’ and Other Things the Bible Does’t Say”.
+Our next Discovery Night will be held on Tuesday, October 10, 2017 at 7:15 p.m.: Casual supper.
+At 7:45 p.m.: Beginning a series, “Animate Faith – Practices”.
 Need more information or have any questions?
 Click here – your note will be forwarded to our pastor or call the church office at 201-568-1763.

 See our ECUMENICAL & INTERFAITH PAGE for opportunities to gather and grow with our friends in faith, including the Interfaith Women’s Initiative (IWI), the Tenafly Interfaith Association, the North Jersey Christian-Muslim Project, and the Interreligious Brotherhood-Sisterhood Committee of Bergen County (IBSCBC).